nicholas-long/environment/zet/20230925055222/README.md

 zet/20230905015223/README.md:- [ ] choose correct config and location for both vim and neovim zet/20230905015223/README.md:  - [ ] into zshrc
 zet/20230905015223/README.md:- [ ] nvim - i don't think i have done this yet
-zet/20230905160850/README.md:  - [ ] ought to ignore files like `autoexec_enrich` that are used for zkvr cards when finding shortcuts zet/20230905184854/README.md:- [ ] xclip
+zet/20230905184854/README.md:- [ ] xclip
 zet/20230906044835/README.md:  - [ ] add error handling
 zet/20230916125222/README.md:- [ ] clean up scripts with relative path issues